just-buildsystem/justbuild/share/man/just-mrrc.5.md

    Each subkey value can be overwritten by its corresponding command-line argument.

+ - The value for the key *`"remote serve"`* is a JSON object specifying the remote serve options for **`just-mr`**.
+   For subkey *`"address"`* the value is a string specifying the remote serve address in a NAME:PORT format.
+   Each subkey value can be overwritten by its corresponding command-line argument.

  - The value for the key *`"authentication"`* is a JSON object specifying client-side authentication options for **`just-mr`**.
    For subkey *`"ca cert"`* the value is a string specifying the path to a TLS CA